SignalK/signalk.github.io/specification.md

 Signalk is hardware agnostic, and is intended to be used with commodity computer networks, using standards available at the time.
 See Transport Mechanisms below.

+To jump straight in to the online Signal K specification and schema [*click here*](http://signalk.org/specification/1.0.0/doc/)

 ## [The Data Model](#) <a class="anchor" id="model"></a>

 The Signal K data model (or schema) describes a large hierarchy of data points organized into topics and subtopics.
 It can